techuxwriter/UX-TW-IsD/z_2_yes-get-notifications.md

 # Getting Notifications

 To receive notifications letting you know about changes to the master branch made by all participants, change the notification to Watch.
+If you do not want to recveive any notices, then leave as is, Not watching or Ignore (see below).

 1. From the **Master Branch** (master), go to the Watch dialog box, top of the page (see image below).